 Resource Materials and Textbooks

 Respect for resource materials (e.g. textbooks, library books, uniforms, A.V equipment, music equipment, computer equipment and software) is expected.
 Students who have lost textbooks are accountable for the cost of replacement.

 Smoking and E-Cigarettes

-It is the policy of the Toronto District School Board that all buildings, sites and facilities are designates as non-smoking areas.
+It is the policy of the Toronto District School Board that all buildings, sites and facilities are designated as non-smoking areas.
 Smoking cigarettes or electronic cigarettes is not permitted on school property, on school buses or during any school-sponsored activity.
-Students 16 years or older can be charged by a Tobacco Enforcement Officer and given a ticket of $305 or issued a summons to appear in court.
+Students 16 years old or older can be charged by a Tobacco Enforcement Officer and given a ticket of $305 or issued a summons to appear in court.
 The maximum fine for a first offence is $1000 for a second offence, $5000.
 Students under age 16 and found smoking or holding lighted tobacco on school property, can be issued a summons to appear in court with their parent/legal guardian.